Malou-A/PredApp/README.md

 **Program is still under construction and some bugs are to be fixed in the drawing window**

+Icons used are from https://icons8.com

+Buttons were created using https://www.imagefu.com

 ## Installation

 In your terminal type: